post thumbnail

 mineru-models-download --model_type all

-4.1 Prepare Test Files
+4.1 Prepare Test Folders

 mkdir test_pdfs